 |Galveston Jetty, TX|

-Description: Galveston Bay has always been Texas’ busiest port, however during the 1800s a sandbar at its entrance prevented deep-drafted vessels from entering the bay.
-Instead, their cargo had to be lightered to port using barges or small boats, an expensive and time-consuming task.
+Description: Galveston Bay has always been Texas’ busiest port, even though a sandbar at its entrance prevented deep-drafted vessels from entering the bay during the 1800s.
+To overcome this problem, the vessels’ cargo had to be lightered to port using barges or small boats, an expensive and time-consuming task.
 In 1874, U.S. Army engineers commenced work on two parallel jetties at the entrance to Galveston Bay.
-One jetty was connected to the eastern end of Galveston Island, while the other was extended from the western tip of the Bolivar Peninsula.
-By concentrating the bay's outflow into a relatively narrow space, sediment would be carried farther out into the Gulf of Mexico, and a deep channel into the bay could be maintained.
+One jetty was connected to the eastern end of Galveston Island, while the other extended from the western tip of the Bolivar Peninsula.
+By concentrating the bay’s outflow into a relatively narrow space, sediment was carried farther out into the Gulf of Mexico, and a deep channel into the bay could be maintained.

 In 1898, a square wooden pyramidal structure, covered with horizontal slats on its four sides and mounted on four piles encased in cast-iron pipes, was built outside the north jetty to serve as a temporary light.